-- Discussion/Debate Method - It enhances the quality of student engagement.
-The discussion can be turned into a debate that is not limited to questions asked by a professor.
-This method develops the student's ability to argue.
+- Discussion/Debate Method – This enhances the quality of student engagement.
+The discussion can be turned into a debate that is not limited to questions asked by a lecturer.
+This method develops the student’s ability to argue.

-- Case Study Method - It involves discussing specific cases with students in the process of explaining the lecture, with a view to presenting the theoretical material more clearly and thoroughly.
+- Case Study Method – This involves discussing specific cases with students in the process of explaining the lecture, with a view to presenting the theoretical material more clearly and thoroughly.

-- Explanatory Method - It is based on discussion about the given topic.
+- Explanatory Method – This is based on discussion about the given topic.
 The lecturer gives a particular example when delivering a material, which is discussed in details.

-- Written work - It involves making extracts and notes, summarizing material, drawing up theses, writing a report or essay, writing analysis of the situation, preparing a report and/or another written document.
-During the implementation of the program, written work is mainly used in making the main excerpt from the read literature and/or information source/audio-visual material, in the preparation of theses, in the written analysis of the case, in the performance of written tasks/tasks/exercises, in the performance of an essay or report, in the master's thesis. during examinations and etc.
+- Written work – This involves making extracts and notes, summarising material, drawing up theses, writing a report or essay, writing an analysis of the situation, preparing a report and/or another written document.
+During the implementation of the programme, written work is mainly used in making the main excerpt from the read literature and/or information source/audio-visual material, in the preparation of theses, in the written analysis of the case, in the performance of written tasks/tasks/exercises, in the performance of an essay or report, in the master’s thesis during examinations, etc.

 - Problem-based learning – Academic activity, that takes a problem as its starting point.
 Students try to understand the problem raised by the lecturer and look for the best way to solve it.
 During this process, they acquire new knowledge based on current needs and develop the ability to solve problems.
 Problem-based learning takes place in an open and supportive environment, where the lecturer acts solely as a facilitator of the process.

-- Activity-oriented teaching - It is one of the effective activities and plays an important role in achieving the results outlined in the syllabus.
+- Activity-oriented teaching – This is a highly effective activity and plays an important role in achieving the results outlined in the syllabus.
 In the activity-based learning process, teaching is carried out by combining various learning tasks for students (which can be delivered: a specific situation, an exercise, a practical task or in any other form) and instructions for their performance.
-When using this activity in the teaching process, the lecturer's task is to - promote learning through the preparation and assessment of assignments; And, a specific task is set before the student, which must be solved in accordance with the specified instructions.
+When using this activity in the teaching process, the lecturer’s task is to – promote learning through the preparation and assessment of assignments; And, a specific task is set before the student, which must be solved in accordance with the specified instructions.
 The activity helps the student to gradually study the theoretical material by solving specific tasks, to develop the habits of independent use of the theoretical material, and ultimately to strengthen the skills of using quantitative methods and/or specific models/tools/techniques in the management decision-making process.

-- Role and situational play method – Method during which students solve the tasks in accordance with the roles assigned by the lecturer in a (simulated) situation as close as possible to reality.
-Working on situational problems is a practical training that develops students' analytical and critical thinking skills, as well as the ability to apply knowledge in practice.
-In the case of group and standardized simulation, the situational task takes the form of a role-play, which additionally allows students to share the issue/problem from multiple perspectives.
+- Role and situational play method – This is a method during which students solve the tasks in accordance with the roles assigned by the lecturer in a (simulated) situation as close as possible to reality.
+Working on situational problems is a practical training that develops students’ analytical and critical thinking skills, as well as the ability to apply knowledge in practice.
+In the case of group and standardised simulation, the situational task takes the form of a role-play, which additionally allows students to share the issue/problem from multiple perspectives.

-- Demonstration method – Method, that involves learning by doing, during which a lecturer shows students in observer mode how to perform a specific theoretical or practical task.
+- Demonstration method – This is a method, that involves learning by doing, during which a lecturer shows students in observer mode how to perform a specific theoretical or practical task.
 The purpose of the demonstration is to make visible the different components of the learning material and specify what the students will have to do during independent work.

 - Guided learning – a process in which students initiate and advance their learning guided by more experienced partners in this case course instructor, and socially derived sources, such as tools, text, and/or other artifacts.

-- Discussion groups – Teaching method, in which students are divided into groups and they are encouraged to discuss on the subject matter given.
-Group discussion is facilitated by the teacher.
+- Discussion groups – This is a teaching method, in which students are divided into groups and they are encouraged to discuss on the subject matter given.
+Group discussion is facilitated by the lecturer.

 Assignment preparation –

-It is a technique which can be usually used in teaching and learning process.
-It is an instructional technique, comprises the guided information, self-learning, writing skills and report preparation among the learners.
+It is a technique which can be used usually in teaching and learning process.
+It is an instructional technique, comprising the guided information, self-learning, writing skills and report preparation among the learners.

 The programme is implemented at the premises of the British University, which is equipped with material and technological resources necessary for the implementation of the programme.
 Specifically, the University has the Library (where the required learning materials and other resources are available, both in print and electronic format), the computer classroom (with free access to computers and the Internet), conference rooms, and auditoriums.
 Further, the University utilises online platforms (Zoom, Teams) and portals (Moodle, Student portal etc.) to support the learning process.